 Katherine joined The Patients Association in 2003 as Head of Communications having come from a background in Nursing.
 She was appointed Chief Executive in 2008.
+She was responsible for the organisation and delivery of the highly successful 1st Clean Hospital Summit in 2006 attracting 72 media outlets on day 1, followed by Safety Top of your Boards Agenda in 2008.
 As Chief Executive, Katherine has been at the forefront of most of the recent campaigns at The Patients Association, and has initiated a number of other high profile initiatives that have featured largely in the media including:

 - The Care Campaign